aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/ifieldresultformatter/_index.md

 ---
 title: Interface IFieldResultFormatter
 second_title: Aspose.Words for .NET API Reference
-description: Implement this interface if you want to control how the field result is formatted.
+description: Implement this interface if you want to control how the field result is formatted in C#
 type: docs
 weight: 2540
 url: /net/aspose.words.fields/ifieldresultformatter/